Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 - If you need assistance you can book an online consultation with one of our experienced Australian accountants.
 We have clients all over the world and make ourselves available to talk with foreign residents.

-Australian tax on rental properties with foreign owners
+Australian tax on rental income for foreign property owners

 The two basic rules in the Australian tax system are these: